 105.3 WDAS paid tribute to phenomenal women all over the Tri-State with our Third Annual Women Of Excellence Luncheon presented by Gwynedd Mercy University.

 It all happened Saturday, April 1st, 11am-5pm at our new home - The Sheraton Philadelphia Downtown - located on 17th and Race.
 This year, once again, we are proud to recognize some incredible women who have made their mark within our community.

 WITH PERFORMANCES BY: Joe, Eric Benet, Leela James and Kevin Ross

 - Dr. Ellyn Jo Waller, First Lady of the ENON Tabernacle Baptist Church

 - Sue Serio, Fox 29 Reporter & Weather Anchor

 - Julie Coker Graham, President & CEO of the Philadelphia Convention & Visitors Bureau

 - Jacqueline Grace, Vice President & Asst GM, Harrah’s Philadelphia

 - ... and our Special Trailblazing Woman of Excellence will be presented to one of the most influential African American women of our era, Ms. Susan L. Taylor, Editor in Chief Emeritus of Essence Magazine and Founder and CEO of the National Cares Mentoring Movement

 WDAS asked the Tri-State region to nominate women who they felt personified the title of "Woman of Excellence."
-Below are two of the local women we have chosen to honor, and who will join us at the Women of Excellence Luncheon on April 1st.
-Listen again at 4pm for the final announcement of our Local Sheroes.
+Below are the local women we have chosen to honor at the Women of Excellence Luncheon on April 1st.

 Congratulations to Local Sheroes: Lynette Medley, Lois Fernandez, Evelyn Sample Oates and Dr. Elana McDonald & Dr. Delana Wardlaw